vanpariyar/vanpariyar.github.io/content/blog/2024-01-02-my-2023-yearly-updates-and-notes.md

 - The page gives an intro to WordPress blocks.

 Also One of the best things to happen is a complete design change in WordPress.org, [Home Page](https://wordpress.org), and profile pages.
 Team also aims to complete in the future.

+## Personal Updates
+### Speaking WordCamp:microphone:
+I get chance to speak at WordPress local meetup at Ahmedabad, In Krishaweb's Office.
+I Spoke about HestiaCP installation on Amazon Light Sail server.

+You can find details at

 ## Conclusion
 I am planning to do a monthly catch-up like this, Please let me know if I should do that.